kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 Finally, let me offer you a less traditional look at how different Microsoft's revenue source or product lines are growing.
 Aim of the bubble chart below is to visualize :

-- **how big are various revenue sources compared to each other** (visualized by the size of the circle).
-You can see that the most significant pieces are **Server Products and Services, Office Products and Services, and Windows** in the third place.
+- **How big are various revenue sources compared to each other** (visualized by the size of the circle)?You can see that the most significant pieces are **Server Products and Services, Office Products and Services, and Windows** in the third place.
-- **How are different income streams growing in absolute revenue compared to the previous year** (more up is the bubble, the biggest revenue increase it represents)
+- **How are different income streams growing in absolute revenue compared to the previous year?** (more up is the bubble, the biggest revenue increase it represents)
 - **How are different income streams growing relatively (in %) compared to the previous year.** The fastest-growing revenue sources are positioned on the right and slowest ones on the left.

 ![Visualization of Microsoft revenue segment changes in 2020 (scatter plot)](/assets/images/microsoft_revenue_segments_change_breakdown_scatter_chart.png)